cyisk/exom/README.md

     pip install seaborn tueplots zuko==1.1.0
     ```

     All learning components are constructed based on the Torch framework, and we recommend utilizing GPU accelerators to expedite sampling.
-The implementation of normalizing flows and masking mechanisms is from Zuko, with this work involving minor modifications to their source code.
+The implementation of normalizing flows and masking mechanisms is from [Zuko](https://github.com/probabilists/zuko), with this work involving minor modifications to their source code.

-- Install from `environment.yml`
+- Install Requirements from `environment.yml`

     ```shell
     conda env create -f environment.yml